 Reelsville real estate is some of the most expensive in Indiana, although Reelsville house values don't compare to the most expensive real estate in the U.S.

-Reelsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Reelsville does not have a public transit system used by locals to get to and from work.

-The per capita income in Reelsville in 2022 was $28,005, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $112,020 for a family of four.
+The per capita income in Reelsville in 2022 was $32,604, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $130,416 for a family of four.
 However, Reelsville contains both very wealthy and poor people as well.

 Reelsville is a somewhat ethnically-diverse town.
 The people who call Reelsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reelsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Reelsville include German, English, Irish, Swedish, and Scottish.
+Important ancestries of people in Reelsville include German, Irish, English, Swedish, and African.

 The most common language spoken in Reelsville is English.
 Other important languages spoken here include Spanish and German/Yiddish.